 A young child was riding her bike in west Louisville when she started to cross the street.
 The driver of a dump truck turned into her path despite the fact he had a red light.
 The young girl was seriously injured when the wheels of the truck ran over her pelvic area.
 After months of recovery the insurance carrier for the company settled the case.
 Because the Plaintiff was a young child Mr. Thomas was able to work with Forge Consulting, an expert in structured settlements, to spread the payments out over time and earn money for the young girl.
 She will now have the money to pay for her own college.

 In July of 2007, two employees of a contractor were working at a lead battery plant in Richmond, Kentucky when they were exposed to large doses of toxic lead particulate which is used in the battery manufacturing process.
-In the 1970’s the National Institute for Occupational Safety and Health (“NIOSH”) estimated that more that one million workers were occupationally exposed to lead and the some of the highest exposures come from lead battery operations.
-It has long been known that over-exposure to lead can result in accumulation in the body resulting in high blood lead levels.
+In the 1970s the National Institute for Occupational Safety and Health (“NIOSH”) estimated that more that 1 million workers were occupationally exposed to lead and that some of the highest exposures come from lead battery operations.
+It has long been known that over-exposure to lead can cause accumulation in the body, which can result in high blood lead levels.
 This hazardous condition, diagnosed by blood testing, may cause permanent damage to an individual’s nervous, renal, reproductive and cardiovascular systems and may even cause death.
-Individuals with lead poisoning may see symptoms such as loss of appetite, a metallic taste in their mouth, constipation, anemia, malaise, weakness, insomnia, headaches, nervous irritability and muscle and joint pains.
+Individuals with lead poisoning may see symptoms such as:

 Both of Mr. Thomas’ clients claimed in their suit that they suffered severe adverse health affects as a result of this exposure which left them permanently disabled and unable to work.
 They also claimed that their exposure was partially the result of the failure of their employer and the battery manufacturing plant to train them properly as required by OSHA.
 Because lead is inherently ultra-hazardous in nature it is specifically covered under federal Occupational and Safety and Health laws.
 29 CFR § 1910.1025.
 In 1979 NIOSH expanded the code to provide for medical monitoring, record keeping, employee education and training, medical removal protection, hygiene facilities and practices, respiratory protection, protective clothing and equipment.